Abhishek-281/event-book-wp/README.md

 Checkout
 Please input the order information
-- guest login or facebook login are also accepted
+- guest checkout or member checkout are also accepted
 - Finisth the order payment with Paypal account